paulbarrera/JS-BUM-Mileage-Calculator/readme.md

 # Javascript Production Assistant Gas Mileage Calculator

 ## Overview
-If you use your car for work and use up gas, this calculator will help you store your destinations, miles driven and how much you  spent.
-This will help you keep tabs on your gas spending so theat you can send the bill to your boss or when you have to file for taxes.
+If you use your car for work and use up gas, this calculator will help you store your destinations, miles driven and how much you've  spent.
+This will help you keep tabs on your gas spending so that you can send the bill to your boss or when you have to file for taxes.

 ## Technical Summary